Schedule

 1. HTML table output: https://ebeshero.github.io/UpTransformation/Chas1_FrenchPlaces.html

-2. XQuery to make the HTML, in the newtfire eXist-db: /db/DHSI-Queries/Chas-PersNameGraph-SVG.xql, or on GitHub: https://raw.githubusercontent.com/ebeshero/UpTransformation/master/data/xquery/DHSI-Queries/Chas-SI-HTMLTable.xql
+2. XQuery to make the HTML, as created in the June 2024 edition of this course: https://raw.githubusercontent.com/ebeshero/UpTransformation/master/data/xquery/DHSI-Queries/Chas1-SI-HTMLTable-2024.xquery, or earlier version: https://raw.githubusercontent.com/ebeshero/UpTransformation/master/data/xquery/DHSI-Queries/Chas-SI-HTMLTable.xql

 2. SVG returns: a bar graph from XQuery